nair0lf32/blog/README.md

 ## Usage

-- After cloning this install all deps with the usual `npm install` command
+- After cloning this install all deps with the usual `npm install` command (or `npm install --legacy-peer-deps` as updating gatsby broke stuff and still looking for the fix)
 - Highly recommended to use Gatsby CLI.
 You can install it using `npm install -g gatsby-cli`
 - `gatsby develop` gives a preview server
 - To build use `gatsby build`